Department of Philosophy, Western University

 Currently, we lack a robust ethical framework for pragmatic randomized controlled trials.
 As a graduate research assistant, I work with two CIHR-funded research teams whose aim is to produce guidance for the ethical design and conduct of these trials.
 My doctoral project aims to provide a robust ethical framework to help facilitate the research teams’ overlapping goal.

-Campbell MK, Weijer C, Goldstein CE, Edwards SJ.
-Do doctors have a duty to participate in pragmatic randomised trials?
-British Medical Journal 2017;357:j2817
+Campbell MK, Weijer C, Goldstein CE, Edwards SJL.
+Do doctors have a duty to take part in pragmatic randomised trials?
+BMJ 2017; 357:j2817.

 Peer Reviewed Conference Abstracts: